-Number of bird cases in LA County in 2024: 1
+Number of confirmed bird cases in LA County in 2024: 6

-Number of mammal cases in LA County in 2024: 0
+Number of confirmed mammal cases in LA County in 2024: 2

 Sick or dead birds should be reported immediately.

 - Report sick or dead birds to your local animal control agency.
-They might be able to collect and hold it for HPAI testing.
-Waterfowl, shorebirds, medium or large birds, and poultry are the best types of birds to test for HPAI.
+They might be able to collect and hold it for H5 bird flu testing.
+Waterfowl, shorebirds, medium or large birds, and poultry are the best types of birds to test for H5 bird flu.
+Call 211 to find your local animal control agency.

 - Report sick or dead animals that may have had contact with sick or dead birds (for example, community cats, raccoons, skunks).